Close Menu

 Reach out and Keep Tweaking

-With each and every employee being an individual, it’s inevitable that different team members will have different expectations (and experiences) of what the ideal remote work should be like.
+With every employee being an individual, different team members will inevitably have different expectations (and experiences) of what the ideal remote work should be like.

 Listen to their suggestions and be ready to make changes.
 Ask them for feedback regularly, and see if there are things they wish were being done differently.